Essential Gear for Adventure Cycle Touring

 - Detailed information on what you do and don’t need to worry about for the gear within each category,

-- Specific gear recommendations drawn from a distilled collection of gear used by experienced tourers over hundreds of thousands of touring miles, linked to an online gear database created specifically to complement the book.
+- Specific gear recommendations drawn from a distilled collection of gear used by experienced tourers over hundreds of thousands of touring miles, with links to manufacturers’ websites which are updated every season.

 The touring bikes chapter will cover in detail the single most important piece of gear for a cycle tour, teaching you:

-- The four main qualities of a bike considered to be ‘good for touring’,
+- The 4 main qualities of a bike considered to be ‘good for touring’,

-- Four things about touring bikes that people will tell you to worry about (which you don’t need to),
+- 4 things about touring bikes that people will tell you to worry about (which you don’t need to),

-- Three things you should definitely be worried about instead (which are often forgotten),
+- 3 things you should definitely be worried about instead (which are often forgotten),

 - The most trusted touring bikes on the market today in each of the three main categories, and